25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 If you want to assign a value of a nullable value type to a non-nullable value type variable, you might need to specify the value to be assigned in place of `null`.

-The null-coalescing operator `??` returns the value of its left-hand operand if it isn't `null`; otherwise, it evaluates the right-hand operand and returns its result.
+The null-coalescing operator `??` returns the value of its left-hand operand if it isn't `null`; otherwise, it evaluates the right-hand operand and returns its result

-- The `??` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.
+- The `??` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null

 ```csharp
 int?
 TicketsOnSale = null;